 Barbara is a native New Yorker, who grew up in a spirited Italian Catholic household – excellent preparation for a life in show business!
 From her early childhood, music and stories were a way of life.
 Her mother made the Sunday lasagna while listening to Italian American singers like Jerry Vale on the radio.
 Her father listened to Louis Armstrong, Ella Fitzgerald and Bing Crosby and sang along in a joyful baritone, teaching Barbara many of his favorite songs.
 From the early Streisand albums, she learned the music of her favorite composer, Harold Arlen, and as a teenager learned to play the guitar, memorizing recordings by Paul Simon, Joni Mitchell and other singer-songwriters.
 Combine all this with her grandparents’ stories of Neapolitan singers and vaudeville and you see how her musical identity was forged.
 Within her eclectic choices, what remains consistent is her ability to invest a lyric with deep emotional truth, creating virtual one-act plays out of each song.

 She earned a degree in theatre, has worked as an actress across the country, and is the recipient of Hofstra University's Estabrook Alumni Achievement Award.
 Barbara's work as a teacher in New York and around the country includes directing, private coaching, workshops and master classes in the art of performance and song interpretation.
 Together with Eric Comstock, their workshop, SING THE TRUTH, has enriched the lives and music of hundreds of vocalists.
-In addition to classes in New York, they conduct master classes with the Musical Theatre department at University of Michigan.
+In addition to classes in New York, they have conducted workshops and master classes with the Musical Theatre department at University of Michigan.
 They have been guest master teachers with the St. Louis Cabaret Conference and the Michael Feinstein Songbook Initiative in Los Angeles, coaching and judging gifted high school students.
-Recently they began teaching the American Songbook to acting students at Sanford Meisner's legendary acting conservatory, the Neighborhood Playhouse.
+Recently they taught the American Songbook to acting students at Sanford Meisner's legendary acting conservatory, the Neighborhood Playhouse.
 To read more about Barbara's teaching, & connect with her for coaching, GO HERE.